18F/bpa-fedramp-dashboard/README.md

 ## FedRAMP Dashboard Blanket Purchase Agreement (BPA) Order

-We're excited to announce the initial Request for Quotations (RFQ) for the [Agile BPA](https://pages.18f.gov/ads-bpa) will be posted within the next few weeks.
+We're excited to announce the initial Request for Quotations (RFQ) for the [Agile Blanket Purchase Agreement (BPA)](https://pages.18f.gov/ads-bpa) will be posted within the next few weeks.

 ### Manifest